Director of Human Resources - Employee Relations

 Essential Functions and Responsibilities

-• Plans approach to complex and/or highly visible personnel issues, informed by legal guidance
+• Determine and own the approach to complex personnel issues, informed by legal guidance and organizational values.

-• Collects and analyzes data to identify trends and patterns in employee relations, and makes recommendations to Chief People Officer and other KIPP NorCal leaders
+• Collect, analyze, and interpret employee relations data to identify trends and inform recommendations to the Chief People Officer and senior leadership.

 Counseling, Advising, and Training